 Raytheon Aircraft Co. has won the roughly $7 billion Joint Primary Aircraft Training System contest, ending a heated, year-long debate over the future of U.S. Air Force and Navy pilot training.
 The fact that the winning aircraft-the Beech Mk.
 II, based on the Swiss Pilatus PC-9-is a turboprop had no bearing with the source selection officials, acting USAF acquisition chief Darleen Druyun told reporters during a Pentagon briefing yesterday.
 "Prop versus jet was not something we really ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Raytheon Aircraft wins JPATS contest".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Raytheon Aircraft wins JPATS contest".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.